 The eTap requires four batteries in total to operate; one rechargeable battery each in the derailleurs and one CR2032 coin battery in each shifter.

-SRAM also advises to remove the batteries when you’re traveling so that they eTap is not accidentally activated through transit.
+SRAM also advises removing the batteries when you’re traveling so that the eTap is not accidentally activated through transit.

 Latest Di2 Batteries

 There’s only a single battery used in the Shimano Di2.
-In most installation, it’s located inside the seatpost, well hidden from plain sight.
+In most installations, it’s located inside the seat post, well hidden from plain sight.
 This single battery is used to control the entire system which makes it easy to use.

-The new Shimano Di2 batteries (BT-DN110) have larger capacity and has approximately twice the run time of the eTap, in the region of around 120 hours.
+The new Shimano Di2 batteries (BT-DN110) have a larger capacity and have approximately twice the run time of the eTap, in the region of around 120 hours.